piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 survives lossy and time-sensitive media pipelines through known tone sequences and spectral analysis.
 The principle is straightforward:

-1. generate a deterministic audio fixture;
+1. generate a deterministic audio fixture
-2. inject it into the sending WebRTC endpoint;
+2. inject it into the sending WebRTC endpoint
-3. transmit it through mediasoup;
+3. transmit it through mediasoup
-4. capture the decoded PCM at the receiving endpoint;
+4. capture the decoded PCM at the receiving endpoint
-5. analyze the result;
+5. analyze the result
-6. compare it against known spectral expectations.
+6. and compare it against known spectral expectations

 ```mermaid
 flowchart LR